Runtaozhou/Interactive-CoT/README.md

 ## Qualitative Results
 ![Figure 7](Figures/survey_result.png)
-sPost SurveyQuestionnaire results for comparing different explanation formats using utility questions (G1-G5) and design-based questions for iPoT, iCoT, and iGraph (D1-D4).
+Post Survey Questionnaire results for comparing different explanation formats using utility questions (G1-G5) and design-based questions for iPoT, iCoT, and iGraph (D1-D4).
 Results from the utility questions show that participants find the interactive formats more effective and engaging, reporting improvements in understanding, error detection, engagement, preference, and overall satisfaction
 (G1–G5) compared to the traditional CoT.
 Similarly, results from the design-based questions indicate that participants across all